 Zhongmin’s research has focused on Labour Economics: migration, unemployment, employment, multiple job holding, self-employed and entrepreneurship, both in the UK and in China.
 His strength is on applied econometrics.
 His research mainly uses econometric analysis of panel data.

-Overall Zhongmin has published more than 20 articles in 16 Journals including Economics letters, Industrial Relations Journal, Journal of Development Studies, Regional Studies, Annals of Operations Research, Applied Economics, China Economic Review, Economics of Planning, Journal of Chinese Economic and Business Studies, Journal of Economic Studies, and North American Journal of Economics and Finance.
+Overall Zhongmin has published more than 20 articles in 17 Journals including Economics letters, Industrial Relations Journal, Journal of Development Studies, Regional Studies, Annals of Operations Research, Applied Economics, China Economic Review, Economics of Planning, Journal of Banking Regulation, Journal of Chinese Economic and Business Studies, Journal of Economic Studies, and North American Journal of Economics and Finance.
 Zhongmin edited two books 'China in the World Economy' and 'Financial Sector Reform and the International Integration of China', both published by Routledge in 2009.

 Currently Zhongmin is working on the following projects:

 Human capital and the costs and benefits of being self-employed: an assessment of the effects on hours worked and income.
 Considering self-employment in the UK over two decades, we analyse the effects of human capital on outcomes of entrepreneurial activity, in terms of hours worked, and monthly profits.
 Entrepreneurs with higher human capital enjoy higher incomes and greater flexibility in working hours.
 However, those with lower human capital are more likely to have negative returns, and so experience ‘self-exploitation’ from entrepreneurship (with Atherton et al)